 High season is June, July and August, and mid-November to early January.
 During these periods many of the more upmarket hotels may increase their prices, but smaller establishments and backpacker places keep their prices constant throughout the year.

 Eid el Fitr

 Eid-el-Fitr is the festival at the end of Ramadan, the month of fasting.
 Also known as Iddi or Sikukuu (days of celebration, festival or holiday), this festival is a time of gift giving and of giving alms.
 The fasting of Ramadan is meant to remind people what life is like for their less fortunate brethren and the alms giving at Eid (known as Zakat-el-Fitr) is a continuation along the same idea.
 Both fasting and the giving of alms are two of the five pillars of the Islamic faith.
 Because the Islamic calendar is different from that of Christians, the dates for Ramadan and Eid change every year by about 11 days.
-The beginning of Ramadan will fall in late October 2003, lasting until late November.

 Ramadan is a holy month in which drinking, smoking, and eating is prohibited.
 Dress codes should be strictly adhered to.
 Some restaurants are closed during this month and outside town it can be difficult to get any food at all during daytime hours during Ramadan.
 Many discos are also closed during Ramadan.
 Eid is a nice time to see all the little girls in their new dresses and the boys in their new sneakers/trainers.